 With whole body Cryotherapy, the body is exposed to extremely low temperatures of up to −150°c for up to 3 minutes.
 During this time, the average skin temperature drops to near zero whilst the core body temperature remains unchanged.
 Once you are in the Cryosauna your head and neck area are not covered by the chamber and so are exposed to room air above the device.
 A fine nitrogen mist is then sprayed onto your body in order to lower the temperature.
 You are never left alone.
 A trained Therapist stays with you throughout your treatment and you can leave the chamber at any time you wish during the treatment.

 During your treatment in a Cryosauna, the sudden exposure to extreme cold causes severe vasoconstriction of blood vessels in the dermal layer of the skin.
 Blood is directed away from the skin and targeted to protect the vital organs.
 This stabilises the body’s core temperature.
 Your blood becomes enriched with hormones, oxygen and healing enzymes as it flows to the internal organs.
 As soon as you finish your treatment, your blood vessels then do the exact opposite – they dilate.
 Enriched blood then flows back to the rest of your body.
 Your blood flows faster and this can assist the lymph system to work more effectively.

 Feel Exhilarated and Run Faster

-Cryotherapy will not only improve your running performance but the experience will make you feel fantastic.
-The additional rush of ‘feel good’ endorphins helps combat the effects of fatigue leaving you feeling refreshed and exhilarated.
-It’s possible to feel like this for up to 8 hours after your 3 minute Cryotherapy treatment.
+Cryotherapy may not only improve your running performance but the experience can make you feel fantastic.
+The additional rush of ‘feel good’ endorphins helps combat the effects of fatigue which may leave you feeling refreshed and exhilarated.

 CRYO – Sydney’s Newest Sports Recovery Clinic